-The standard workweek is from Saturday 12:00 a.m. until Friday 11:59 p.m. and generally consists of 35 work hours.
+The standard workweek is from Saturday 12:00 a.m. until Friday 11:59 p.m. and generally consists of 35 or 40 work hours based on the job classification.
 Office hours are 8:30 a.m. to 5:00 p.m.
 Individual work schedules may vary depending on the needs of each department.
+Employees are required to work a full workday, unless otherwise approved by a manager or supervisor.
+The use of work time for other professional, educational or personal activities is strictly prohibited by the College.